 If the Court finally approves the Settlement, Settlement Class Members will automatically become eligible to receive the benefits described above.
 If you wish to comment in favor of the proposed Settlement, you may mail your comment to the Notice Administrator at: NCAA Student-Athlete Concussion Injury Litigation c/o Gilardi & Co.
 LLC PO Box 43414 Providence, RI 02940-3414, who will forward your comments to Class Counsel, the NCAA and the Court.
 Alternatively, you may send your comments directly to Class Counsel.Top

-If you are a Residual Settlement Class Member and do not exclude yourself from the Settlement Class, you may object to the Settlement or the award of Attorneys’ Fees and Costs.
+If you are a Remaining Settlement Class Member and do not exclude yourself from the Settlement Class, you may object to the Settlement or the award of Attorneys’ Fees and Costs.
 The Court will consider your views.
 To object, you or your attorney must submit your written objection to the Court.
 The objection must include the following:

 Clerk of Court